 Some of the lines maintain the four-syllable precedent but others have five syllables.
 Those that do are more often than not the more shocking of the lines.
 Such as, “took her young daughters.”
 This is a vague description of rape that should come as a surprise to a reader.
 The extra syllable helps to convey this feeling through rhythm as well.

 By utilizing the metaphor of a woman Angelou creates a greater sympathy for the deep and long-lasting plight of the African people.
 Readers are better able to sympathize and empathize with a fellow human being.
 The suffering is more tangible, and more outrageous when a specific human face is the midst of it.
-You can read the full poem here.

 Summary of Africa